Dick Teague: American Motors

-Teague joined American Motors Corporation (AMC) as a member of Edmund E. Anderson's design team in 1959, and became principal designer when Anderson left in 1961.
-Teague's first assignment, according to designer James W. (Jim) Alexander, was to re-do the front sheetmetal on the 1961 Ambassador.
+Teague joined American Motors Corporation (AMC) as a member of Edmund E. Anderson's design team in September 1959.
+Teague's first assignment, according to designer James W. (Jim) Alexander, was to re-do the front sheet metal on the 1961 Ambassador.
 The first cars influenced by Teague's styling were the 1963 Rambler Classic and Ambassador, AMC's first all-new models since 1956.
-With the ascendancy of Teague in the early 1960s, "AMC Styling began to be written of in a more positive manner" within the industry and automotive press.

-Teague was Vice President at the automaker from 1964 until he retired from AMC in 1983.
+After Anderson left AMC in 1961, Teague was named the director of styling.
+This was when AMC was "suffering from an image design problem".
+With the ascendancy of Teague in the early 1960s, "AMC Styling began to be written in a more positive manner" within the industry and automotive press.
+His first significant project was the Rambler Tarpon, a compact fastback that could have "conceivably matched Ford's forthcoming Mustang for pace and style" if AMC's president Roy Abernethy had approved it.
+He was promoted to vice president of styling in 1964.
+He held this position at the automaker until he retired from AMC in 1983.
 At his retirement, he joked that the only Detroit auto company he had not worked for was Ford.

-Although he worked within tight budget restrictions at AMC, Teague sometimes referred to his times there as "Camelot".
+Although he worked within tight budget restrictions at AMC, Teague sometimes referred to his time there as "Camelot".
 Designing several different cars from existing AMC stampings, he worked "relative miracles" compared to the spending norms in this industry.
 With little money to work with, he reconfigured the existing cars and parts in new ways.
 For example, he incorporated the doors from AMC's large-sized automobiles into his design for the new 1964 compact Rambler American.

 The AMC Cavalier was one of the "Project IV" concept cars in the mid-1960s that demonstrated advanced techniques of interchangeable body panels and design symmetry.
-The right front and left rear fenders were identical, as well as the panels for doors, hood, and deck lid all interchanged.
+The right front and left rear fenders were identical, as well as the panels for doors, hood, and deck lid, all interchanged.
 The automobile platforms designed by Teague featured numerous interchangeable door skins, glass, and more.
 For example, the front and rear bumpers on the 1970 AMC Hornet were made from the same stamping.
 This design talent yielded significant cost savings for the company.

-Teague's work on the 1967-1969 AMC Ambassador proved that he "could do more with less than most any other car designer around -- usually because he had to."
+Teague's work on the 1967 through 1969 AMC Ambassador proved that he "could do more with less than most any other car designer around—usually because he had to."
 While the 1965 models were reskinned and rode on a longer wheelbase, Teague "came through handsomely with crisp, angular lines" that helped the Ambassador achieve record sales.
-The 1967 model year brought even greater change, in line with Roy Abernethy's longtime aim of matching Big Three models on almost every front, including an all-new Ambassador that "emerged as one of the decade's unsung good-lookers."
+The 1967 model year brought even more significant changes that were in line with Roy Abernethy's longtime aim of matching Big Three models on almost every front, including an all-new Ambassador that "emerged as one of the decade's unsung good-lookers."